cmeillier/fMRI_processing/_sources/Lab.md

 ````{margin}
 ```{note}
 The subject is written in Matlab, but if you prefer to code in Python, it is also possible.
-For loading the .mat data, use the following instruction : \\
+For loading the .mat data, use the following instruction :
-from scipy.io import loadmat.
+from scipy.io import loadmat
 data = loadmat('filename.mat')
 ```
 ````